HAMILTON Root Canal Therapy

-If you’re experiencing intense pain and sensitivity, it may be time to undergo root canal therapy treatment.
+If you’re experiencing intense pain and sensitivity, it may be time to undergo root canal treatment.
 Though they’ve been given a bad reputation, root canals aren’t as painful as they seem.
-In fact, we guarantee you’ll feel much more relieved after treatment!
+Call us and we can tell you all about it!

 What Is A Root Canal?

 A root canal treats the inside of your tooth when the “pulp” becomes infected.
 The pulp reaches from the crown of your tooth to the root where it’s surrounded by nerves, blood vessels and tissues that support tooth development.